Get a FREE crypto tax consultation. (Others charge up to $500 for this.)

 There is risk associated with tax-loss harvesting, even for experienced investors.

-One risk is that tax-loss harvesting lowers the crypto cost basis.
+One risk is that loss harvesting can lower your crypto cost basis.
 A capital gain is generated when the sale price of an asset (the amount you sold it for) is higher than the cost basis of that asset (the amount you paid for it).
 When the cost basis is lowered, the result is a higher capital gain, which means a higher tax bill.

 In a scenario such as this one, you would benefit in the current year from tax loss harvesting, but your savings would be canceled out by the higher taxes you would owe in the future due to a higher capital gain on the asset in question.